Working Group sessions take place regularly in different cities of Europe and Eurasia.

 During the working group meeting, the global energy company Uniper signed the memorandum for a common economic area and thus became a new member of the Lisbon-Vladivostok initiative.
 Uniper is active in more than 40 countries.
 In addition to energy production, the company procures, stores, transports, and supplies raw materials such as natural gas, LNG, coal, and other energy-related products.

-At the end of June, the Initiative Lisbon-Vladivostok welcomed two new members: Wintershall Dea, Europe’s largest oil and gas company, and Smyrise AG, a major supplier of fragrances and flavors, cosmetic ingredient solutions, and natural nutrition.
+On June 28 2019, the Initiative Lisbon-Vladivostok welcomed two new members: Wintershall Dea, Europe’s largest oil and gas company, and Smyrise AG, a major supplier of fragrances and flavors, cosmetic ingredient solutions, and natural nutrition.
 The Initiative now has 66 signatories, including companies, business associations, and think tanks.

 “Especially in times when there is hardly any political movement between Europe and Russia, the economy must become active,” said Ulf Schneider, co-chairman of the initiative.
 He stressed that “Our goal is to be a strong voice for cooperation between East and West.
 Therefore, we want to carry this Initiative to all countries located between the Portuguese capital Lisbon and the most far eastern tip of Russia.”